 Tran Phu Beach

-Tran Phu Street running down the coast of Nha Trang is the most popular street in the city, with high end resorts like Intercontinental and The Sheraton on one side, and a lively beach on the other.
+Tran Phu Street running down the coast of Nha Trang is the most popular street in the city.
 There are plenty of beach-side cafes, restaurants, bars and pubs for you to choose from that have their own little bit of beach with reclining chairs and parasols, so find one to suit your tastes and spend an evening lazing about.

 Dam market is the most popular market in Nha Trang and is a huge imposing four story concrete structure.
 Inside you will find everything Vietnamese, from clothes and accessories to electronics and household items, spread around various colorful stalls.
 Head in here in the morning and have some breakfast in the food court to start your day.